zhongpc/zhongpc.github.io/opening.md

 <!-- <strong>Undergraduate Students</strong>:
-* A strong background in computer science or AI/ML
+* A strong background in CS/ML/AI.
 * Passion for scientific problems in materials physics/chemistry
 * Please email your CV and transcript -->